HattrickNZ/ProgrammingAssignment2/README.md

 ### Testing

-I have added the following file for testing: `test-cachematrix.R`
+I have added the following file for some initial testing: `test-cachematrix.R`

 ### Grading